-To apply for admission to the Program, an applicant must first complete Taft University's Application for Admission form on our website.
+To apply for admission to the Juris Doctor - Executive Track program, an applicant must first complete the University's Application for Admission form on our website.
 For regular applicants there is no application fee.
 Applicants seeking transfer credit for courses completed at other law schools must also provide a transcript documenting all prior law study and the \$100 fee.

-If the applicant is accepted for admission to the program, an enrollment commitment form will be prepared and sent to the applicant.
-At the time the commitment material and the \$100 commitment fee are received by the Admissions Office, a formal enrollment agreement will be prepared and sent to the applicant for review and signature.
-All payments submitted for tuition and fees must be payable in US dollars.
+If the applicant is accepted for admission to the Program, an enrollment commitment form will be prepared and sent to the applicant.
+At the time the commitment material and the \$100.00 commitment fee are received by the Admissions Office, a formal enrollment agreement will be prepared and sent to the applicant for review and signature.
+All payments submitted for tuition and fees must be payable in U.S. dollars.
 Payments may be made by any major credit card.